CSE142UCSD/2023su-cse142L-performance-starter/README.md

 fine.
 Then click "Logout" (upper right) to get back to the homepage and the big orange button.

-Now, click the big orange button and login with your `@ucr.edu` email address.
+Now, click the big orange button and login with your `@ucsd.edu` email address.
 After a progress bar, you'll end up at the Jupyter Notebook file browser.
 Looking at an empty directory (unless you've used the Datahub before, in which case your old files will be there).
 In any case, you don't have a lab to do